tunjan/mle-homework/README.md

    ```
 6. The generated model should be in the `/models` folder and the infered results on unseen data in the `/results` folder.

-**NOTE**: The bash script might require adjustments for non-Linux operating systems.
-All necessary commands are included in the script, and the Docker image can be run using them.
-Thus executing them manually is enough.
+**NOTE**: The Shell script was tested both on Unix and Windows operating systems.
+The only dependencies are `Git`, `Python` and `Docker`.
+If you're using Microsoft Windows make sure to open the terminal on the folder with Git and Bash.

 ### Locally